President's Cup FAQs

 I’m eligible to participate in the President’s Cup, but I don’t have a team.
 Can I participate as an individual?

 Yes.
 See Competition Details above.
 Participants can compete either as part of a team, as an individual, or both.
-Qualifying Round 1 is open to any and all Federal Executive Branch cybersecurity professionals.
+Qualifying Round 1 is open to all Federal Executive Branch cybersecurity professionals.

 I’m a detailee and I want to participate.
 Which organization do I participate with – my original agency or my detailed agency?